TanayGabale/Notes-keeping-App/README.md

 # Notes-keeping-App

 EasyNote
-Node.js EJS MongoDB JavaScript Express.js Bootstrap
+Node.js EJS MongoDB JavaScript Express.js

 EasyNote is a powerful and intuitive web application designed to streamline your note-taking experience.
 Built using Node.js, EJS, and MongoDB.
 It combines simplicity with robust features to help you stay organized and productive.